Clouds linger, seasonal temperatures continue through the weekend

 DETAILED FORECAST:

-SATURDAY: Mostly cloudy early, then some clearing expected.
-A stray shower is possible.
-Highs in the middle to upper 70s

-SUNDAY: Seasonal with mostly sunny skies.
-Comfortable with highs in the upper 70s
+SUNDAY: Seasonal with some clouds to start, then a little more sunshine.
+Comfortable with highs in the upper 70s.

 MONDAY: Partly sunny skies, comfortable with highs in the upper 70s and lower 80s.
 Rain chances return late Monday night.

 TUESDAY: Mostly cloudy with scattered showers.
 Thunder possible.
-Highs in the middle 70s.
+Highs in the lower to middle 70s.

-WEDNESDAY: A stray shower is possible.
+WEDNESDAY: A stray shower is possible early.
 Otherwise, gradual clearing with highs climbing only into the upper 60s to around 70.

 THURSDAY: A crisp start with lows in the upper 40s.
 Partly cloudy skies.
 Another afternoon with highs in the upper 60s to lower 70s.